Green Card Instructional Designer Jobs

 How does green card sponsorship differ from H-1B sponsorship for this role?

 Green card sponsorship through PERM is permanent residency, not a temporary status.
-Unlike the H-1B, there is no annual lottery and no cap concern at the EB-3 level for most nationalities.
+Unlike the H-1B visa, there is no annual lottery and no cap concern at the EB-3 level for most nationalities.
 The tradeoff is time: PERM labor certification, I-140 approval, and priority date availability add up to a multi-year process.
 H-1B approval typically takes months; EB-3 green card completion can take several years depending on your country of birth.

 Which industries sponsor Instructional Designers for green cards most often?